kwalczak80/melting-gerry/README.md

 * **Result**

-    Tests confirmed that the words are being loaded from each category.
+    Tests confirmed that the words were being loaded from each category.

 * **Verdict**

-    The user can choose from 5 different categories.
-Each category has a corresponding set of words to avoid the same word being randomized for guesswork.
+    The user can choose from five different categories.
+Each category has a corresponding set of words to minimize the chance that the same word is loaded twice in a row during the game.

 ### **As a user, I want to try to guess words of varying difficulty levels.**
 * **Plan**

-    Each category should contain words of varying length
+    Each category should contain words of varying lengths.

 * **Implementation**